-Suzuki Environmental Vision 2050 Milestone 2030
+Suzuki Environmental Vision 2050 | Milestone 2030 | |

-Water resource conservation Realize use of sustainable water resources through minimizing load on water environment by 2050 Implement reduction of water withdrawal and purification of discharged water at all production sites through specifying water risks surrounding Suzuki by 2030
+Water resource conservation | Realize use of sustainable water resources through minimizing load on water environment by 2050 | Implement reduction of water withdrawal and purification of discharged water at all production sites through specifying water risks surrounding Suzuki by 2030 |

 Basic concept

+Water resources are the source of all life and the foundation of human economic activities.
+However, only 0.01% of the Earth’s water is freshwater that humans can use.
 Furthermore, due to recent climate change and population growth, the supply and demand of water resources is expected to be strained in the future.
 Especially in India and Southeast Asia, Suzuki’s main markets, rapid industrialization has led to excessive water withdrawal and water pollution.
-In light of these regional characteristics, Suzuki will assess the water risks of each of its sites and suppliers and promote water resource management according to the risk situation.
-In addition, to achieve sustainable use of limited water resources, we will promote the thorough reduction of water withdrawal and purification of discharged water at production sites that use large amounts of water.
+In light of these regional characteristics, Suzuki will assess the water risks of each site and suppliers and promote water resource management according to the risk situation.
+In addition, to achieve sustainable use of limited water resources, we will promote reduction of water withdrawal and purification of discharged water at production sites that use large amounts of water.

 Efforts in product use